 To provide a painfully personal example of that internalized fear, one time when traveling alone on business, a black man slipped into my elevator at the last second.
 I became so visibly anxious that he introduced himself to me, told me about his job, as an engineer at Hewlett Packard.
 Clearly it was not the first time he had seen this type of reaction from a white woman.
 I remember kicking myself mentally.
 Some have said self-forgiveness is called for.
 After all, I too have been conditioned since birth to be afraid of black people, especially black men, and often in the guise of threat to public safety.
 That’s another blog in the pipeline.
 I’ll share insights from conversations and readings that helped me become aware of a perspective very different from my own, one people don’t get growing up in vastly white communities.

 Incarceration: Short-term profits undermining long-term health – Part IV

 It is clear that uneducated people of color have lost ground in our country.
 No structural analysis is complete in the US without answering the question, “Who is profiting from the status quo?”
 Who is benefitting?
-Incarceration – Part IV will be the final installment.
+Incarceration – Part IV is the final installment in this series.

 Please comment.
 This is a learning process, and I have likely made some errors.
 Please let me know!